In this article you’ll learn how to add music to PowerPoint, and the different playback and looping options that are available to you.

 5. Turn your ZIP folder back into a PowerPoint presentation

-Once you’ve deleted your media files, to turn your ZIP file folder back into your PowerPoint presentation, simply:
+Once you’ve deleted your media files, turn your ZIP file folder back into your PowerPoint presentation, simply:

 - Right-click your ZIP folder